Learn what REST is (and what it isn't), and what "resources" are in the context of REST.

-- [Instructor] The internet is full of code and opinions on REST and building restful APIs.
-REST stands for Representational State Transfer.
-But, what exactly does that mean?
-And what does it mean for an API to be "restful?"
+- The internet is full of code and opinions on REST and building RESTful APIs.
+REST stands for Representational State Transfer but what exactly does that mean and what does it mean for an API to be "RESTful"?
 Let's first clear up some misconceptions and look at what REST is not.
-Contrary to popular belief, simply using http methods like GET and POST doesn't make your API restful.
-That just means that you're using http.
-And just because an API returns JSON doesn't make it restful either.
-There are plenty of non REST APIs that return JSON.
+Contrary to popular belief, simply using HTTP methods like GET and POST doesn't make your API RESTful.
+That just means that you're using HTTP.
+And just because an API returns JSON, doesn't make it RESTful either.
+There are plenty of non-REST APIs that return JSON.

 Each reservation resource would then have a link to the corresponding user resource.
-Restful APIs also need to allow the client to act on a resource, to change some state in the system.
-Like creating a new reservation or updating a users details.
+RESTful APIs also need to allow the client to act on a resource, to change some state in the system, like creating a new reservation or updating a user's details.
 After the state has been updated on the server, some representation of that new or updated state needs to be returned to the client.
-That's where the name "Representational State Transfer" comes from.
-You might be thinking that this all sound vaguely familiar.
-And it is.
-It's almost identical to the way a web browser works with html.
+That's where the name representational state transfer comes from.
+You might be thinking that this all sounds vaguely familiar and it is.
+It's almost identical to the way a web browser works with HTML.

 - Returning JSON